Korgalzhyn State Nature Reserve

 Located at the crossroads of two migration routes, the wetlands act as a giant motorway junction service station for birds (Lake Tengiz alone has the capacity to feed 15 million birds).

-Spring and summer (mid April to September) provide the best opportunity to see the wide range of birds.
+Spring and summer (mid April to September) provide the best opportunity to see the wide range of bird life.
 Flamingos should be resident during the whole of this period.
-For a fortnight at the end of April and start of May, the steppe bursts into colour as tulips come into bloom.
-Ice fishing is popular in winter months.
+For a fortnight at the end of April and start of May, the steppe bursts into color as tulips come into bloom.
+Ice fishing is popular during the winter months.

-It is set in the Tengiz-Kurgal ja Depression located at the junction of steppe and semi-desert zones separating Kazakh sandstone area from the Kokchetav Hills.
+It is set in the Tengiz-Kurgal Depression located at the junction of steppe and semi-desert zones separating the Kazakh sandstone area from the Kokchetau Hills.
 There are no big trees in its territory.
-This is the kingdom of stunted shrub bery and grass, solely typical of steppe.
+This is a kingdom of stunted shrubbery and grass, solely typical of the steppe.

-In the territory of the Kurgalja Preserve the luckiest tour ists can come across black stork, hooping swan and brand gooze; and in the reed-beds wild boars are hiding.
-From time to time, foresters from Northern Kazakhstan and West ern Siberia, such as lynx, roe and elk visit this reserved territory.
+In the territory of the Kurgalja Preserve the luckiest travelers may come across black stork, whooping swan and brand goose; and in the reed-beds wild boars are hiding.
+From time to time, forest dwellers from Northern Kazakhstan and Western Siberia, such as lynx, roe and elk visit this remote territory.

 It is made unique by the pink flamingoes, nesting on the islands of the ancient lake.
-Here is the world's utmost northern colony of these wonderful birds.
-They lived here even in the Palaeocene Period, when all the Tengiz-Kurgaljinski Cavity was covered with the Tetis Sea.
+Here lives the world's furthest northern colony of these wonderful birds.
+They lived here even in the Paleocene Period, when the whole Tengiz-Kurgaljinski Depression was covered with the Tetis Sea.

 Visiting the Area